Chamartin3/django_firebase_sync/README.md

 ## Initialization

-Initia

-llize a Django App using the Firebase Class.
+Initiallize a Firebase App using the FirebaseApp Class.

 ```python
 from firebase_sync import FirebaseApp